 When you’re friends with someone, you talk about what matters to you.
+Conversing with others is important when bringing the gospel to work because you can weave it into normal conversation.
 Marketers and advertisers long to get people talking about their products naturally and openly.
 If you’re really affected by something, you will talk about it.
 Passion is contagious.
 When you’ve been redeemed by Jesus Christ and you’re following him, it’s impossible not to talk about what he’s doing in your life.

 Christ’s encounter with a man from Gerasa in Mark 5 captures the power of telling your story.
 After an exhausting string of miracles, healings, and the constant pressure of the crowd, Jesus and the disciples sail across the Sea of Galilee.
 Soon a great storm threatens to sink the ship, but Jesus calms the wind and waves with a single word.
 Only a few minutes after coming to shore—you can almost see the disciples slowly getting their bearings after the storm—Jesus and his disciples find themselves face to face with a crazed, demon-possessed man rapidly making his way toward them.
 Jesus confronts the man, casts out the legion of demons, and causes a stir across the countryside.
 When the people from the nearby village beg Jesus to leave their region, the disciples prepare to get back in the boat.